Robin Williams' house

 Roughly 11 miles away.

-Crime Location in San Francisco, California, United States
+Crime Location in San Francisco, California

 The location where the Zodiac Killer reported the Blue Rock Springs shooting